Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Get-AzRecoveryServicesBackupWorkloadRecoveryConfig.md

 The first cmdlet is used to get the Recovery point object.
 The second cmdlet creates a recovery plan for a original location restore.
-THe third cmdlet crreats a recovery plan for a alternate location restore.
+THe third cmdlet creates a recovery plan for a alternate location restore.

 ## PARAMETERS